yuxuanwu17/yuxuanwu17/README.md

-### Hi there 👋
+### Hi there 👋 Welcom to my GitHub pages

 <!--
 **yuxuanwu17/yuxuanwu17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
+- 😄 I'm currently a Year4 student majored in Bioinformatics, applying either Biostatistic or Data Science master degree
 - 🔭 I’m currently working on multi-instance weakly-supervised learning
-- 🌱 I’m currently learning deep learning and machine learning's mathematical background
+- 🌱 I’m currently learning deep learning and machine learning's mathematical mechanism
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on the Kaggle competition and LeetCode
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: yuxuan.wu17@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love and learn deep learning simple because I would like to achieve higher score in flappy bird 😂